REF-RAS/mgv_bound_detector/README.md

 ## Introduction

-The Bound and Edge Detector is a ROS 1 node that is designed as a navigation aide for autonomous mobile ground vehicles moving aroudn in an experimental "sandbox".
+The Bound and Edge Detector is a ROS 1 node that is designed as a navigation aide for autonomous mobile ground vehicles moving around in an experimental "sandbox".
 The node uses a front-mount depth camera to detect the walls of the sandbox and to estimate the distance.
 The wall interior surface is assumed to be vertical and perpendicular to the ground, within a range that can be specified as a parameter.

 ![Figure](docs/assets/LunarSandpit.png)

 The node requires a depth map from a RGBD camera, and the optional `CameraInfo`, as the input.
 The depth map is a regular pointcloud and the `CameraInfo` is for distortion correction, which improves the distance estimation accuracy when the wall is close.
-The node publishes a laser scan indicating the wall (i.e., the bound or the edge) that satisfies constraints of the minimum height, maximum pitch (the wall is not strictly vertical), and minimum yaw (the wall is at an angle to the line of sight).
+The node publishes a laser scan indicating a wall (i.e., the bound or the edge) that satisfies conditions, namely the minimum height, and the unit normal vector of the detected object indicating a vectical surface.
+The latter is expressed as maximum pitch (the wall is not strictly vertical), and minimum yaw (the wall is at an angle to the line of sight).

 The node also publishes a floating point number that indicates the estimated nearly distance of the wall.
 If there are more than one wall in sight, the node will select the closer one.

+Note: This package is yet to be tested on a real MGV at the lunar facility of QUT.

 ## ROS Integration